isabella232/advertising-cloud.en/help/privacy/ad-cloud-ccpa-opt-out-of-sale.md

 This feature is available to organizations that use the [!DNL Trafficking API].
 See the documentation for the [!DNL Trafficking API] for more information.

-If your organization doesn't use the [!DNL Trafficking API] but is interested in more information, contact your Adobe account manager.
+If your organization doesn't use the [!DNL Trafficking API] but is interested in more information, contact your [!DNL Adobe] account manager.

 ## Appendix: Example [!UICONTROL CCPA Opt-Out-of-Sale] Request for Privacy Service API Users